Manon-Arc/Express-API/README.md

 ```

 #### 3. Configure environments variables  :
 Complete the .env file with your configuration.
-Attention, you need to add the container name of the mondo database instead of the ip and take care of adding the correct credentials (the same as in the [docker compose](./docker-compose.yml))
+Attention, you need to add the container name of the mongo database instead of the ip and take care of adding the correct credentials (the same as in the [docker compose](./docker-compose.yml))

 #### 3. Build the Docker Image :
 ```bash